Comprehensive Case Management

 Specialized Knowledge

-CBIS professionals have undergone specific training and certification that focuses on the complexities of brain injuries.
-They understand the various types of brain injuries, their potential long-term effects, and the unique challenges faced by individuals recovering from them.
-They stay up-to-date on the latest research and best practices in brain injury rehabilitation.
+All of NCC's Case Managers are Certified Brain Injury Specialists (CBIS) and have undergone training and certification that focuses on the complexities of brain injuries.
+NCC's Case Managerscare trained to understand the various types of brain injuries, potential long-term effects, and the unique challenges faced by individuals recovering from them.
+The NCC team stays up-to-date on the best practices in brain injury services.

 Comprehensive Assessment and Personalized Treatment

-A CBIS can conduct thorough assessments to identify the specific cognitive, physical, and emotional deficits resulting from your injury.
-Based on this assessment, they can develop a personalized rehabilitation plan tailored to your individual needs and goals.
-This ensures that you receive the most effective interventions.They stay up-to-date on the latest research and best practices in brain injury rehabilitation.
+NCC's Case Managers conduct a detailed assessment to understand the cognitive, physical, and emotional changes resulting from the brain injury.
+Based on this assessment, they develop a personalized plan tailored to the individuals’ needs and goals.

 Emotional and Behavioral Support